 From even a casual observer’s perspective, the constant controversy in the fashion world is pretty exhausting.
-While Gucci continues to reel from its blackface blunder, Burberry recently ignited its own firestorm over some controversial styling, which the company is now moving to quash.
+While Gucci continues to reel from its blackface blunder,

 The controversy erupted immediately after Burberry’s recent Fall/Winter 2019 runway show, as critics pointed out the insensitivity of tying hoodie drawstrings to resemble a noose.
 Burberry purported that the knot was intended to evoke the collection’s nautical theme. ““We are deeply sorry for the distress caused by one of the products that featured in our A/W 2019 runway collection,” CEO Marco Gobbetti said in a statement.
 Like the recent quarrel that arose after it was confirmed that Burberry burned unsold products, the company has quickly moved to make amends.